Objective Of The Pressure Testing Of Choke Manifold

 What is The Procedure For Rig Accepting The Choke Manifold Pressure Test

-- Connect the testing pump or cement unit, with pressure recorder, to the choke manifold inlet.
+- Connect the testing pump or cement unit with the pressure recorder to the choke manifold inlet.

-- Pump water through the choke manifold for some minute to flush all lines and purge it from air.
+- Pump water through the choke manifold for some minutes to flush all lines and purge it from the air.

-- If the test is satisfactory continue the test of all the other components in cascade, from inlet(s) to low pressure buffer.
+- If the test is satisfactory, continue the test of all the other components in the cascade, from the inlet(s) to the low-pressure buffer.

 - Fill in the following table and attach the choke manifold drawing to the test report with references to all components.

-Checklist To be In Mind While Rig Accepting Chock Manifold
+Checklist To be In Mind While Rig Accepting Choke Manifold

-- Manifolds sizes and working pressure as per specifications
+- Manifold sizes and working pressure as per specifications

-- Manifold and valves easily accessible and free of obstruction
+- Manifolds and valves are easily accessible and free of obstruction.

-- Pressure gauges installed and calibration is documented
+- Pressure gauges are installed, and calibration is documented.

 - Casing and drill pipe pressure gauges installed and calibration documented

-- Casing and drill pipe pressure gauges easily visible from manual choke operator’s position
+- Casing and drill pipe pressure gauges are easily visible from the manual choke operator’s position.

-- Safety chains / whipchecks used for pressure hoses, lines with hammer unions or chiksans, in temporary or permanent use
+- Safety chains/whip checks are used for pressure hoses, lines with hammer unions, or chickens in temporary or permanent use.

 - Lines from BOP to choke manifold of the approved type